fiscafusca/cloud_simulator/README.md

 ## Conclusions and future works

 From the results obtained by running the different simulations we can say that the implemented scheduling policy is convenient in most of the configurations, as it allows to reduce both the overall processing cost and execution time.
 Future works could involve the extension of the policy to more than 2 types of cores (i.e. adding further multi-core CPUs), and finding a sound alternative to avoid the significant loss in execution time in the fourth presented case when the policy is enabled.
+An interesting follow-up would also be to explore efficient ways to recognize whether the given datacenter configuration is suitable for the implemented scheduling policy.